AntonioTNDR/ManoloVagoneta/README.md

 Selection:* Selection is not required, since the candidates we will select won´t be cancelled after selection in any case.

 Ending condition: else

+## Computational cost:
+As we know, the computational cost of a greedy algorithm is the one that comes from the sorting algorithm.
+In our case, we used merge sort, which means that in the average case the computational cost of our algorithm will be nlog(n).